scottsimpson/hashcat-essential-training/ExerciseFiles/Course Notes.md

 # Course Notes for *Hashcat Essential Training*

-This document contains links and notes for the course _Hashcat Essential Training_ from LinkedIn Learning.
+This document contains links and notes for the course [Hashcat Essential Training](https://www.linkedin.com/learning/hashcat-essential-training) from LinkedIn Learning.

-Challenges are provided in a separate file, `Challenges/Challenges.pdf`.
-Solutions to these challenges are provided in `Challenges/Solutions.pdf.`
+Challenges are provided in a separate file, `Challenges/Challenges.md`.
+Solutions to these challenges are provided in `Challenges/Solutions.md.`
 ## Links
 ### Platform-Specific Software